-	- Inflexible – Consuls place a lot of importance on what is socially acceptable, and can be very cautious, even critical of anything unconventional or outside the mainstream.
-People with this personality type may also sometimes push their own beliefs too hard in an effort to establish them as mainstream.
+- Inflexible – ESFJ personalities place a lot of importance on what is socially acceptable and can be very cautious, even critical, of anything unconventional or outside the mainstream.
+They may also be unwilling to step out of their own comfort zone, usually for fear of being (or just appearing) different.

 - Vulnerable to Criticism – It can be especially challenging to change these tendencies because they are so conflict averse.
 ESFJ personalities can become very defensive and hurt if someone, especially a person close to them, criticizes their habits, beliefs, or traditions.

 - Often Too Needy – ESFJs need to hear and see a great deal of appreciation.
 If their efforts go unnoticed, these individuals may start fishing for compliments in an attempt to get reassurance of how much they are valued.

 - Too Selfless – The other side of this is that ESFJ personalities sometimes try to establish their value with doting attention, something that can quickly overwhelm those who don’t need it, making it ultimately unwelcome.
 Furthermore, they often neglect their own needs in the process.